elephantscale/HI-labs/hdfs-client/README.txt

-Lab : calculate customer total project dir : mr-billing you can also open the project in eclipse
+Lab : copy a file from local storage to HDFS project dir : hdfs-client you can also open the project in eclipse

-STEP 1) edit the file : mr-bililng/src/hi/mr/BillingTotal.java
+STEP 1) edit the file : hdfs-client/src/hi/hdfs/HdfsClient.java
 STEP 2) complete the TODO items
-Answer : mr-bililng/src/hi/mr/BillingTotalAnswer.java
+Answer : hdfs-client/src/hi/hdfs/HdfsClientAnswer.java

 STEP 3) compile the code:
   $ cd mr-billing